 More recently, I have also been focusing on digital colonialism and what I call "the global ecodigital divide."
-This interdisciplinary study examines literary and other artistic representations of the historical and present-day connections between technology, systemic racism, and ecological destruction, from the transatlantic slave trade to mining cobalt in the DRC.
+This interdisciplinary study examines literary and other artistic representations of historical and present-day links between technology, systemic racism, and ecological destruction, from the transatlantic slave trade to mining cobalt in the DRC.

 Outside the classroom, I chair the planning committee for Highline College's annual National Poetry Month series (2022–present).
 I also serve on the Two-Year College Association's PNW Regional Executive Committee (2024-present).